Remote learning at Southbank

 As a result, ICT at Southbank is not viewed as a standalone subject area.
 Instead, it is embedded and integrated in all areas of the curriculum and seen as a tool to enhance and extend our students’ learning.

 A one-to-one device programme has been embedded in all of our campuses for many years.
-It’s because of this programme, our school is well prepared to continue to provide a high-quality experience now that we have returned to full-time remote learning and despite the challenges Covid-19 presents.
+It’s because of this programme, our school is well prepared to continue to provide a high-quality experience should we need to return to full-time remote learning due to Covid-19.

 Remote learning at our Hampstead and Kensington (primary) campuses

 In the Spring and Summer terms of our 2019/2020 academic year, and for much of the Autumn and Spring terms of our 2020/21 academic year, when we had to physically close our doors during lockdown due to Covid-19, our technology-enabled teaching held no fears, even for those at Primary level.

 Our school community are already used to an integrated technology approach, so the transition to remote learning was easy.
 We use a range of methods and tools to enable us to continue to deliver the excellent teaching our students know and love.

 - We delivered daily ‘live’ teaching and pastoral meetings via Google Meet which allowed teachers to develop social interaction across a class and enabled teachers to understand what students could manage independently and when more support or instructions were required.

 - We posted streamlined online tasks via Google Classroom and Seesaw.